 Any moneys recovered will be deposited into the General Fund.

 After a project has been certified by the Commission, when can it be found "non-compliant"?

-For more information of what laws, ordinances, regulations or conditions apply, log on to the public advisors website at: http://www.energy.ca.gov/public_adviser/lors_faq.html.
+For more information about which laws, ordinances, regulations or conditions may apply, go to www.energy.ca.gov/public_adviser/lors_faq.html.

-Who may file a compliant alleging non-compliance and where do I file a complaint?
+Who may file a complaint alleging non-compliance and where do I file a complaint?

 Any person may file a complaint.